ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 The parameters in brackets can be used to configure the location of the source, the waveform of source activity, the SNR and, for patch sources only, the extent of the source.
-Below we discuss these parameters in more detail.
+Below we discuss the parameters relevant for all sources in more detail.
+For more information about patch sources, please visit :doc:`this page </user_guide/advanced/patches>`.

 Source location
 ---------------